YeLibrarian/MatSciWorkflow/README.md

 This materials is distributed under a CC BY 4.0 License https://creativecommons.org/licenses/by/4.0/.

 ## Cite the project as:
 Ye Li, Sara Wilson, Micah Altman.
 (2022).
-Reproducible and Attributeable Materials Science Workflows (dataset and research report), Zenodo, https://doi.org/10.5281/zenodo.7158642.
+Reproducible and Attributable Materials Science Workflows (dataset and research report), Zenodo, https://doi.org/10.5281/zenodo.7158642.

 ## Data and file overview